Helping schools

 cultures.

-We partner with schools, teachers, and educational organizations to create mathematics experiences where students and educators think deeply, collaborate meaningfully, and experience the joy of solving hard problems.
+We partner with K–12 schools, teachers, and educational organizations — from foundational classrooms to gifted, advanced, and Olympiad-level learners — to create mathematics experiences where students think deeply, collaborate meaningfully, and experience the joy of solving hard problems.

 Mission